sanila2007/feedback-bot/README.md

 `Broadcast to user feedback`

-This feature is still testing on beta version. still developing.
-It will be available here soon on next updates.<br>
+This feature will be available here soon on next updates.<br>

 ```python
 "Admin message\n\nThanks for your feedback."